scipy-conference/scipy_proceedings/papers/jyotika_singh/jsingh.rst

 Audio data cleaning
 -------------------

-Often times an audio has multiple segments present in the same signal that do not contain anything but silence or a slight degree of background noise compared to the rest of the audio.
+Often times an audio sample has multiple segments present in the same signal that do not contain anything but silence or a slight degree of background noise compared to the rest of the audio.
-For most applications, those low activity segments make up for the relevant information of the signal.
+For most applications, those low activity segments make up the irrelevant information of the signal.

-The audio clip shown in Figure :ref:`S3Fig` is a human saying the word "london" and represents the audio plotted in time-domain, with signal amplitude as y-axis and sample number as x-axis.
+The audio clip shown in Figure :ref:`S3Fig` is a human saying the word "london" and represents the audio plotted in the time-domain, with signal amplitude as y-axis and sample number as x-axis.
 The areas where the signal looks closer to zero/low in amplitude are areas where speech is absent and represents the pauses the speaker took while saying the word "london".

 .. figure:: S3_Fig.png
-   :scale: 30%
+   :scale: 50%
    :figclass: bht

    Time-series representation of speech for "london". :label:`S3Fig`